Konami has announced that the PES franchise is no longer! With an all-new eFootball title being introduced in its place.

 PES 2020 followed the same format, with Serge Gnabry (Bayern Munich), Lionel Messi (Barcelona), Miralem Pjanic (Juventus) and Scott McTominay doing the honours.

-So who could we see from the clubs this year?
+So who could we see from the clubs in the brand new eFootball game?

 Alphonso Davies still has a deal with Konami, so he is the frontrunner at this stage.